haru0u0/haru0u0/README.md

 🫱🏾‍🫲🏻 You can also find me on [Twitter](https://twitter.com/haru0u0_) and [LinkedIn](https://www.linkedin.com/in/haruka-senzaki/)

-🤞🏻 Passionate for digital inclusion and educational equity
+🤞🏻 Advocate for digital inclusion and educational equity